-Before investing the time into finding your child an agency and going on castings, first make sure that modeling is something that he is genuinely excited about.
+Before investing the time into finding your child an modeling agency and going on castings, first make sure that modeling is something that he or she is genuinely excited about.
 Your kid should never feel pressured to model or feel like you will be mad if he decides it’s not something he wants to do.
 Once you’re certain that your little one is really on board, take note of the tips below.

 4 How-To Tips For Child Modeling or Modeling for Babies

 When taking snapshots of your kid, note that less is more.
 As adorable as the photo of him with cake and sprinkles all of over his face may be, that typically isn’t the photo that agencies want to see.
 Instead, he should be facing the camera; no hat, sunglasses or makeup.
 “You can easily take this kind of picture at home with a digital camera,” according to BabyCenter.com.
 “Make sure the pictures show your child’s features and take a variety of poses, including head shots and full-body shots.”
 The photos should be in color.